etc5523-2020/r-package-assessment-msobanq/README.md

 ````

-And the development version from [GitHub](https://github.com/) with:
+The development version can be installed from [GitHub](https://github.com/) with:

 ``` r
 # install.packages("devtools")